MISCELLANEOUS TECHNICAL ARTICLES BY Dr A R COLLINS

 Julian and Gregorian calendars

-To see the differing dates for a particular day, choose the a country and year with the drop down menus and the appropriate calendar when be generated.
+The calendar below allows you to see the often differing dates in various countries.
+Choose the country and year with the drop down menus and the appropriate calendar when be generated.
 Clicking on any day will show the date of that day in the various countries in the table below the calendar.
-All the dates will be the same before September 1582, when the Julian calendar was in general use, and they will again all be in agreement after 1923 by which time the Gregorian calendar had been universally adopted.

 The highlighted date is Julian Day: 1234567